OPPORTUNITIES

 If interested in submitting a proposal for sponsorship of events and activities benefitting Pennsylvania animal agriculture, including poultry, sheep/goat, and swine farmers, please contact Jennifer Reed-Harry at jrharry@pennag.com for details on this type of application.

-$600,000 is available this round for projects related to the following areas as it relates to poultry, swine, sheep and goat production in the Commonwealth, as described below.
+Subject to approval of the state 25/26 budget, $900,000 is available this round for projects related to the following areas as it relates to poultry, swine, sheep and goat production in the Commonwealth, as described below.

 Biosecurity and proper preparedness continue to be of utmost concern to CPLE.
 The emphasis remains on lamb, sheep, goat, swine, and poultry producers across the Commonwealth.
 As we assess the threat of diseases (foreign and domestic), the value of biosecurity planning and planning for mass casualty will be a tremendous value to the agriculture community, food supply, and the continuity of business.